George Stephenson: Memorials

-As a tribute to his life and works, a bronze statue of Stephenson was unveiled at Chesterfield railway station (in the town where Stephenson spent the last ten years of his life) on 28 October 2005, marking the completion of improvements to the station.
-At the event a full-size working replica of the Rocket was on show, which then spent two days on public display at the Chesterfield Market Festival.
-A statue of him dressed in classical robes stands in Neville Street, Newcastle, facing the buildings that house the Literary and Philosophical Society of Newcastle upon Tyne and the North of England Institute of Mining and Mechanical Engineers, near Newcastle railway station.
-The statue was sculpted in 1862 by John Graham Lough and is listed Grade II.

 From 1990 until 2003, Stephenson's portrait appeared on the reverse of Series E £5 notes issued by the Bank of England.
 Stephenson's face is shown alongside an engraving of the Rocket steam engine and the Skerne Bridge on the Stockton to Darlington Railway.

-Stephenson's profile is carved in the facade of Lisbon's victorian railway station.
+Stephenson's profile is carved in the facade of Lisbon's Victorian railway station.
 North-western Milan has the street Via Giorgio Stephenson in his honour.
+A large statue of Stephenson – paired with one of James Watt – adorns the main façade of Budapest Keleti station.

 In popular culture

 Stephenson was portrayed by actor Gawn Grainger on television in the 1985 Doctor Who serial The Mark of the Rani.

 Harry Turtledove's alternate history short story "The Iron Elephant" depicts a race between a newly invented steam engine and a mammoth-drawn train in 1782.
 A station master called George Stephenson features as a minor character alongside an American steam engineer called Richard Trevithick, likely indicating that they were analogous rather than historical characters.